A guide to saving money on your health insurance cover

 To help you navigate all things excess, we’ve outlined some of the most frequently asked questions.

-Just like with your car or home insurance, excess (which is sometimes referred to as a front end deductible) is an amount of money you agree to pay for a hospital stay before health insurance benefits are payable.
+Just like with your car or home insurance, an excess is an amount of money you agree to pay for a hospital stay, before health insurer benefits are payable.
 Generally speaking, choosing a higher excess means you’ll pay less for your health cover.

 If you select a $750 excess and you make a hospital claim for $2,500, you’ll pay the first $750 and your insurer will pay the remaining $1,750.
 The excess is paid directly to the hospital and is only payable if you, or someone on your policy, go to hospital – it doesn’t apply to Extras cover.